-A Dream, A Drive and A Vision: The Story Behind Blue Crab Bay
+A Dream, a Drive, a Vision: Blue Crab Bay

 Setting up shop on the table in her farmhouse kitchen, she mixed seasonings and dreamed of other specialties that would embrace the flavors of the region.
-The “blank canvas” began filling in with all sorts of possibilities and new dreams, including to create local jobs, raise awareness of the region’s natural resources, and get her new homeland on the map.
+The “blank canvas” began filling in with all sorts of possibilities and new dreams, including creating local jobs, raising awareness of the region’s natural resources, and getting her new homeland "on the map."
 Not long after she began, she rented space above a waterfront restaurant and immediately experienced a devastating fire.
 She moved her fledgling business back home.
 Then Hurricane Gloria hit, causing significant damage.

 Business steadily increased, and like the blue crab of its logo, the company underwent several moltings.
-As it grew, it moved into larger locations until finally, in 1998, Pam purchased 5 wooded acres for a building and announced a new corporate name: Bay Beyond Inc. Her hard work and motivation were paying off: In 1999, she was named Virginia’s Small Business Person of the Year, and in 2003 the U.S. Small Business Administration tapped her as one of the nation’s Outstanding Women Entrepreneurs.
-A more recent honor was the Chairman's Award for Resilience from the Tayloe Murphy Center at the University of Virginia (2011).
+As it grew, it moved into larger locations until finally, in 1998, the business purchased five wooded acres for a building and announced a new corporate name, Bay Beyond Inc. Pam's hard work and motivation were paying off.
+In 1999, she was named Virginia’s Small Business Person of the Year, and in 2003, the U.S. Small Business Administration tapped her as one of the nation’s Outstanding Women Entrepreneurs.
+A more recent honor for the company was the Chairman's Award for Resilience from the Tayloe Murphy Center at the University of Virginia in 2011.

-Today Bay Beyond Inc., a Virginia certified women’s small business enterprise, markets the Blue Crab Bay Co.® brand of specialty foods, which features award-winners such as Sting Ray® Bloody Mary Mixer with clam juice and Chesapeake Bay Seasoning; coastal-themed snacks such as Barnacles® and Surf Doggies®; seafood dip kits and fishnet-wrapped gift packs.
+Today Bay Beyond Inc., a Virginia certified women’s small business enterprise, markets the Blue Crab Bay Co.® brand of specialty foods, which features award-winners such as Sting Ray® Bloody Mary Mixer with clam juice and Chesapeake Bay Seasoning; coastal-themed Virginia peanut snacks such as Barnacles® and Surf Doggies®; a line of seasonings; seafood dip kits; soups; and fishnet-wrapped gift sets.
 Product expansions include Blue Crab Stoneware by Dovis Designs© and Bay Beyond® gourmet shelf-stable imported crabmeat.